dereklarmstrong/dereklarmstrong/README.md

 ### Hi there 👋

 My name is Derek.
-I have a passion or what some would call an obsession for everything cloud engineering, software development, and cool tech.
+I have a passion or what some would call an obsession for everything Cloud Engineering, Software Development, and Cool Tech.

 I'm currently working on Software Development using AWS, Azure and GCP Cloud based services.
 Focusing on DevOps CI/CD methodology for Scalable Cloud Deployments.